Da Uzi

-Davy Ngoma Di Malonda (born August 28, 1992), better known by his stage name Da Uzi (sometimes stylized as DA Uzi and pronounced Dé-A Uzi), is a French rapper of Congolese origin (DRC).
+Davy Ngoma Di Malonda (born 29 August 1992), better known by his stage name Da Uzi (sometimes stylized as DA Uzi and pronounced Dé-A Uzi), is a French rapper.

 Early years

 Davy Ngoma Di Malonda was born in 1992 in Angers, Pays de la Loire.

-He passed his early years until 11 years old in Villemomble and Villeparisis where he played football (soccer) in a local sports team.
-Then he moved to live with his aunts in a community in Seine-et-Marne, then a year at Poitiers where he enrolled in a football school.
+He spent his early years until 11 years old in Villemomble and Villeparisis where he played soccer (soccer) in a local sports team.
+Then he moved to live with his aunts in a community in Seine-et-Marne, then a year at Poitiers where he enrolled in a soccer school.
 At fifteen, he moved to Trois Tours, Sevran, Paris Region.

-He wanted a sports career playing football, but after an injury, he was dropped for treatment and spent the remaining of his short sports career in third level competition at his club before quitting altogether at 15.
+He wanted to pursue a career in soccer, but after an injury, he was dropped for treatment and spent the remaining of his short sports career in third level competition at his club before quitting altogether at 15.
 After that, he started rapping and taking part in rap competitions specially at Villeparisis.